sergionovi/StockPortfolioGraphTheory/README.md

 Data collection is Done! :)

 Data Cleaning just started!
 I will use a deep neural network for the removal of outliers...
-I am excited with this project!
+This is likely not the best option, but the main idea is to get in touch with LSTM models through Keras and Tensor flow.

 # Organization: